culebra.tools.Dataset class

 Parameters:

-• files (Sequence of path-like objects, urls or file-like objects, optional) – Files containing the dataset.
-If output_index is None, two files are necessary, the first one containing the input columns and the second one containing the output column.
+• files (tuple[str | PathLike[str] | TextIO]) – Files containing the dataset.
+If output_index is omitted, two files are necessary, the first one containing the input columns and the second one containing the output column.
 Otherwise, only one file will be used to access to the whole dataset (input and output columns)

 Raises: